scality/Zenko/docs/Installation/Installation_Guide.rst

 Install Zenko
 *************

-Helm installs Zenko components using the YAML-based charts and templates built in the last step.
-Helm follows charts for Backbeat, Cloudserver, S3 Data, Zenko, and Zenko NFS.
+Helm installs Zenko components using the charts assembled in the last step.
+Helm follows charts for Backbeat, CloudServer, S3 Data, Zenko, and Zenko NFS.
 Each of these components is represented in the zenko/charts directory, and for each component there is a Chart.yaml file and a values.yaml file.
 Helm reads the Chart.yaml file to establish basic installation attributes such as name and version number, and reads the values file for instructions on how to deploy and configure the component.
-Though manually editing the default settings in values.yaml is possible, it is much better to write configuration changes and options to :file:`Zenko/charts/options.yml`, which Helm uses to overwrite the default settings presented in the charts.
+Though manually editing the default settings in values.yaml is possible, it is much better to write configuration changes and options to :file:`Zenko/charts/options.yml`, which Helm can use to overwrite the default settings presented in the charts.

 Follow these steps to install Zenko with Ingress.

+(**Note:** The following example is for a configuration usingthe NGINX ingress controller.
+If you are using a different ingress controller, substitute parameters as appropriate.)

 1. Create an options.yml file in Zenko/charts/ to store deployment parameters.
    Enter the following parameters: